What is Social Science?

 Top Social Science Career Paths

-In previous decades, social science majors worked almost exclusively through the academic ranks in order to land tenure track positions at colleges and universities.
-More recently, the business community has created exciting new opportunities for social science majors to apply their skills and improve the lives of our nation's citizens.
+There once was a time when social science majors worked almost exclusively through the academic ranks in order to land tenure track positions at colleges and universities.
+No longer!
+Many applications for the skills of social science majors have been realized, giving them the opportunity to help improve the lives of our nation's citizens from a much wider variety of positions.

 Expert market researchers analyze how consumers think and feel about products and ideas and distill that data into information that companies can use to produce stronger, more effective products and services.